Turgon37/ansible-firewall/README.md

 ## OS Family

-This role is available for Debian and CentOS
+This role is available for Debian, Ubuntu and CentOS

 ## Features